hasanirogers/blog/_posts/2020-09-08-adding-search-functionality-with-lit-element-and-algolia.md

 }
 ```

 And there you go.
-Search functionality with Lit Element and Algolia.
+Search functionality with LitElement and Algolia.
 Checkout my repo if you want to see [the full implementation](https://github.com/hasanirogers/blog/blob/master/components/blog-searchmodal/src/BlogSearchmodal.js).